Australasian Journal of Philosophy

 Instructions to Referees

 Answering the first question might involve considering whether the principal line of argument is valid or cogent, and whether the author's chosen methodology is appropriate for the questions they are attempting to address.
-Answering the second question might involve consideration of the novelty, significance, and plausibility of the submission.
+Answering the second question might involve consideration of the novelty, significance, and overall plausibility of the submission.

 We'd expect referees who answer ‘no’ to one or both of these questions to recommend rejection of the submission.
 If the answer to the question(s) is ‘yes, with reservations’, then we'd expect a recommendation of revise and resubmit; and if the answer is ‘yes’ to both questions, we'd expect a recommendation of acceptance.

 Referees should acknowledge they are in a position of considerable influence over the fate of a submission, and should always act professionally, ethically, and demonstrate high standards of probity.
 Manuscripts must always be evaluated on their merits.
+We expect referees to disclose any conflicts of interest and to decline any requests to referee manuscripts that are not in their areas of expertise.

 Deadlines